 The statement of net assets and statement of activities provide information about the activities of the whole ESC, presenting both an aggregate view of the ESC's finances and a longer-term view of those finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the ESC's most significant funds with all other nonmajor funds presented in total in one column.
-In the case of the ESC, the general fund is by far the most significant fund, and the only governmental fund reported as a major fund.
+In the case of the ESC, the general fund and building fund are by far the most significant funds, and the only governmental funds reported as major funds.